The speed of your WordPress website plays a major role in your visitor’s user experience, bounce rates, conversions, and also your revenue.

 New PHP version updates bring with it new features to help make PHP more competitive among programming languages, and also security and performance improvements.

-One of the primary benefits of PHP 7 for WordPress users is improved speed.
+One of the primary benefits of PHP 7 for WordPress users is improved performance.
 PHP 7 is twice as fast as PHP 5.6, and also requires fewer memory resources.
 It also offers improved functionality for dynamic web pages and is also more secure because of the built-in security layers.

 In order to update the PHP version, one of the best-recommended routes is through your hosting provider.
 They usually allow you the option to update to PHP directly from their admin panels.